loweisz/emoji-img/README.md

 And transform EVERY image (only png and jpg) in an emoji representation.
 It works 100% on the client side, so you don't need to be afraid that you data is been stored anywhere.

-### 🖥️ Browser Support

-Its build only for Chrome and Firefox

 ### 🏄‍♂️ Make it run

 You can find a live version here: https://img.loomaa.de/